Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 Cartagena is one of the major cities for cruise ship tourism on the northern Caribbean Coast of Colombia.

-From Cartagena, you can also get from Panama on a boat (and vice-versa).
+From Cartagena, you can also get to Panama on a boat (and vice versa).

-Beaches and popular public places in the city are generally very safe for tourists but you should stick to these areas and avoid drifting to other parts of the city.
+Beaches and popular public places in the city are generally very safe for tourists, but you should stick to these areas and avoid wandering into other parts of the city.

 Cartagena is one of the more expensive places to visit in Colombia so you will notice the extra cost to stay in some of the nicer areas of the city.